elasticio/api-docs/source/includes/_executions.md

 These methods are:

-- `selectModel` allows to retrieve available options for certain parameter of configuration, when component/module is used in some node in some flow
+- `selectModel` allows retrieving available options for certain parameter of configuration, when component/module is used in some node in some flow
-- `getMetaModel` allows to retrieve metadata for certain configuration of some node of some flow
+- `getMetaModel` allows retrieving metadata for certain configuration of some node of some flow
 - `verifyCredentials` allows verifying if a configuration of credential of a certain component is valid

-Each of method is executed in the same environment as a module of component, while executing of flows.
+Each of the methods is executed in the same environment as a module of a component while executing of flows.

 ## Scheduled execution workflow